Eric Gregory (American football): Cincinnati Bengals

 On May 9, 2025, Gregory signed with the Cincinnati Bengals as an undrafted free agent after going unselected in the 2025 NFL draft.
 After making the initial 53-man roster, he was waived on August 28.

 New England Patriots

 On August 29, 2025, Gregory was claimed off waivers by the New England Patriots.
+He was placed on injured reserve on January 24, 2026, due to a knee injury.

+On August 30, 2026, Gregory was released by the Patriots as part of final roster cuts and signed to the practice squad the next day.